JordanCH05/History_Of_Brunel/README.md

 ![Header of site](assets/images/header.png)

 * Hero Image
-    * Image of one of Brunel's greatest achievements the SS Great Britain
+    * Landing page image of one of Brunel's greatest achievements the SS Great Britain to catch the user's attention and pique their interest
-    * Image includes text overlay to show users who this site is about with Brunel's full name and occupation
+    * Image includes text overlay to show users who this site is about with Brunel's full name and tagline to increase interest as well as show the user what this site is about

 ![Hero image of the site](assets/images/hero-image.png)